daisygunn/grow-restaurant/README.md

 **Edit Reservation**: This page simply displays the reservation form pre-populated using the reservation instance, the user is able to change the date, time or number of guests and resubmit the form.
 After resubmitting the user is redirected back to the 'Manage Reservations' page and a success message is displayed showing which reservation was edited.

-**Delete Reservations**: This page simply displays the reservation selected with all of its information, the user presses 'Cancel Reservation' and a modal pops up for the user to confirm the cancellation, explaining that this cannot be undone.
+**Delete Reservations**: This page simply displays the reservation selected with all of its information, the user presses 'Cancel Reservation' and a modal pop's up for the user to confirm the cancellation, explaining that this cannot be undone.
 If the user chooses 'Cancel it' the reservation will be deleted from the model.
 After confirming the user is redirected back to the 'Manage Reservations' page and a success message is displayed showing which reservation was edited.

 **Update customer details**: A logged-in user can also update their phone number or full name that is stored in the customer model, this can be done from the 'Update Details' link in the navbar.
 This page simply displays the customer form but has the email address blanked out - this is because the email is associated with the user account and so I want the user to change their email for their account.

 There are explanation statements on this page regarding the email address as the user is only able to view reservations made under the users 'primary' email.
 I added this statement so that users were not surprised if they weren't able to view reservations made under an old email address.